-In connection with the Annual Report of Worlds Online Inc. (the "Company") on Form 10-K for the period from formation January 25, 2011 through December 31, 2011 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Christopher J. Ryan, Principal Accounting and Financial Officer of the Company, certifies, pursuant to 18 U.S.C.
+In connection with the Annual Report of Worlds Online Inc. (the "Company") on Form 10-K for the year ended December 31, 2013 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Christopher J. Ryan, Principal Accounting and Financial Officer of the Company, certifies, pursuant to 18 U.S.C.
 1350, as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002, that, based on my knowledge: